ITSM

 Episode 12 of Ticket Volume

-AI can help service teams move away from reactive work by automating routine tasks and making information easier to access.
+AI helps service teams shift from reactive to proactive work.
 In ESM environments, where multiple departments offer internal services, this can reduce wait times, improve accuracy, and give teams more time to focus on work that requires judgment or collaboration.

 Here are some practical applications for AI in ESM:

-- Virtual agents or AI-powered chat interfaces can guide users through submitting a request, suggest self-service options, or even complete basic actions like status updates or password resets.
+• Virtual agents or AI-powered chat interfaces: they can guide users through submitting a request, suggest self-service options, or even complete basic actions like status updates or password resets.
 That reduces the manual load on service agents and shortens the time users spend looking for help.

-Still, remember that automating a broken workflow won’t make it more effective.
+Still, remember that automating broken service workflows won’t make them more effective.
 ESM will benefit from AI a lot more when complementing well-defined processes, so make sure you introduce AI after services are designed, request types are standardized, and teams understand how work should flow.

 To effectively implement this approach, organizations need robust Enterprise Service Management software, which will be the centralized hub for receiving, processing, and resolving service requests and incidents.
 It forms the foundation for managing and delivering services across various business functions.